Discover Santa Ana's Public Art

-Pay attention as you explore, it's not uncommon to find them in alleys, on the sides of buildings, doorways, electrical utility boxes, and even entire city blocks.
+Pay attention as you explore; it's not uncommon to find them in alleys, on the sides of buildings, doorways, electrical utility boxes, and even in entire city blocks.

 In addition to our city's stunning collection of street murals and sculptures, Santa Ana has a thriving art scene.

 This public art guide is the most ambitious compilation of the Golden City's public art, spanning decades featuring different sizes, media, and diverse artists from those deeply rooted in the community to those internationally commissioned.
 Thanks to all the research that made this guide possible, including the Pocket Site’s Walking Tour by Mapping Arts Project, Mapping Santa Ana, The Heavy's Public Art Guide, SparkOC, and the collection of city-sponsored public artworks.
 Special thanks to the City of Santa Ana and the Public Humanities program at UCI for their support.

 Like any gallery, Santa Ana's public art scene is constantly evolving, so keep checking for new additions.

 **Should you find an error regarding the information, please let us know by contacting email@example.com** Thank you.

 Use the map to discover Santa Ana's public art

 SHARE your photos on Instagram #SantaAnaPublicArt